servant-of-god/immigrate/README.md

 The files in the `migrationsDirectory` can return a function through `module.exports`.
 If so, the `context` option will be passed as the first argument.
 The `context` option will also be the context of the module.exports function.

+If the function returned by a `vX.X.X.js` returns a promise, execution will hold until the promise is resolved.
+Then migration continues.

+The `immigrate()` returns a promise that will be resolved once all immigrations have completed.
 Context example:

 ```